 In Ubuntu, keyboard shortcuts can be easily configured to suit the preferences and convenience of its users.
 This increases the productivity of the users.
 Launching the application of your choice, minimizing all the applications at once, or, moving a workspace up or down – some of the essential tasks can be done instantly with shortcuts.

-The default email client in Ubuntu 20.04 is Thunderbird, which offers cutting edge features such as speed, privacy, and latest technologies.
+The default email client in Ubuntu 20.04 is Thunderbird, which offers cutting-edge features such as speed, privacy, and the latest technologies.

 To open it, click on the Thunderbird icon and set up an existing email account or do a manual configuration.